typedb/typedb-docs/09-schema/00-overview.md

 ![Unstructured problems](/docs/images/schema/unstructured-problems.png)

 The common problems we encounter when dealing with unstructured or loosely structured data are:
-- Integrity
-- Accessibility and retrieval
-- Maintenance
-- Deferring responsibility

-Consequently:
-- When data is weakly tied to any particular structure it is hard or even impossible to control the state and validity of the data.
+- __Integrity__ - when data is weakly tied to any particular structure it is hard or even impossible to control the state and validity of the data.
 As a result we have no guarantees on data consistency and validity.

-- With the lack of any high-level structure comes the lack of possibility to query the data meaningfully.
+- __Accessibility and retrieval__ - with the lack of any high-level structure comes the lack of possibility to query the data meaningfully.
 This is either because our data structure is too low level to express complex queries or that handling the complexity of such queries becomes a problem.
 Consequently we might be forced to ask simple questions only.

-- The problem of maintenance is directly coupled with the integrity problem.
+- __Maintenance__ - the problem is directly coupled with the integrity problem.
 When we have little control over the structure of our data it is hard to alter that structure over time as requirements change.
 As a consequence, data changes need to be carried out with surgical precision or risk data pollution.

-- Starting with loose or no schema only defers the responsibility of schema definition and enforcement in time.
+- __Deferring responsibility__ - starting with loose or no schema only defers the responsibility of schema definition and enforcement in time.
 In production systems we cannot afford to lose control over data.
 If the database doesn't take responsibility for schema definition and enforcement, that means that the schema logic needs to be incorporated at the app level.